-Ekklesiyar Yan’uwa a Nigeria (EYN, the Church of the Brethren in Nigeria) conducted its Annual Ministers Conference under strict adherence to COVID-19 protocols, with minimal numbers of participants, on Feb.
-16-19 at the EYN Headquarters in Kwarhi, Hong Local Government Area, Adamawa State.
+President Joel S. Billi of Ekklesiyar Yan’uwa a Nigeria (EYN, the Church of the Brethren in Nigeria) has said God in his faithfulness used the insurgency to propagate the gospel.
+He stated this during an international press conference held on March 15 at EYN Headquarters in Kwarhi, Hong Local Government Area, Adamawa State.

 Centenary celebration in Jos prompts thoughts of the children as the future of EYN

 As we walked to the church building for the March 8 “Zonal Centenary Celebration,” we made our way through a crowd of many Boys and Girls Brigade members in their uniforms, waiting to ceremonially present the flags.
 I thought, “These children and young people are the future of the EYN church.
 The church is expanding rapidly in Nigeria and in Africa!”